aosabook/500lines/pedometer/chapter.md

 The entire purpose of the parse_raw_data method is to take input data in one of two formats, and output data in this more workable format.

-### Step 2: Isolating movement in the direction of gravity (dot_product_parsed_data)
+## Step 2: Isolating movement in the direction of gravity (dot_product_parsed_data)

+When gravity acts on our phone in multiple directions, how do we isolate acceleration in the direction of gravity?
 First, a very small amount of liner algebra 101.

-TODO: Short explanation of why the dot product is used to help us isolate movement in the direction of gravity.
+### The Dot Product

+The dot product takes two signals of equal length and returns a single signal.
+We have our final format split into user acceleration in the x, y, and z directions and gravitational accelearation in the x, y, and z directions.
+If we take the dot product of user acceleration and gravitational acceleration, we'll have, in return, the portion of user acceleration in the direction of gravity.
+TODOL Expand?

 TODO: Add graphs from trial view showing original data and dot product data.

 Taking the dot product in our Parser class is straightforward.
 We add a @dot_product_data instance variable, and a method, dot_product_parsed_data, to set that variable.
 The dot_product_parsed_data method is called immeditely after parse_raw_data in the initializer, and iterates through our @parsed_data hash, calculates the dot product with map, and sets the result to @dot_product_data.

-### Step 3: Filtering our data series
+## Step 3: Filtering our data series

 Again, back to the mathematics for some signal processing 101.